-Geolux provides a user-friendly PC application, Geolux Instrument Configurator, for setting up the level meter operating parameters.
-Additionally, Geolux Instrument Configurator displays current level measurements.
+Geolux provides a user-friendly PC application, Geolux Instrument Configurator, for setting up the snow level sensor operating parameters.
+Additionally, Geolux Instrument Configurator displays current measurements.

-When started, Geolux Instrument Configurator displays its main window.
+When started, the Geolux Instrument Configurator displays its main window.
 Initially, no level data is displayed, as the connection to the instrument is not established.
 Picture 6. shows the Geolux Instrument Configurator main window on start-up.